 five six – and it won’t be half bad.

 I deliberately made this recipe lazy.
 I mean, who has the time or inclination to make a separate sauce to drizzle over your Egg Foo Yung?
 Not me.
 So I just mixed the sauce right into the egg.
 I admit, it’s not the same as the real thing, but you get the flavor, and that was my goal.
 More laziness – bake them in the oven instead of dragging the wok onto the stove top, heating oil, and fiddling with layers of egg and veggies.
 Easy.
 Lazy.
 Who cares?

 These gorgeous little eggy omelets are bursting with vegetable goodness.
 They are super-moist because you do not pre-cook the veggies.
-They’re super-simple, speedy to sling together and make a super-SANE breakfast, lunch, dinner or snack.
+They’re super-simple, speedy to sling together and make an awesome keto breakfast, lunch, dinner or snack.
 They puff up like little prima donna soufflés in the oven, and look fantastic when you take them out.
 Sadly they collapse as they cool, but the crispy, crunchy veggies, and the sweet sassy flavor remain.

 I’ve already eaten 12 of these veggie-packed protein dynamos, and they’ll be in my lunch box every day this week.
 Well, depending on if I can resist eating them for dinner too.

 - 3 oz. / 85g shredded carrots

 - 4 oz. / 110g red pepper, chopped